-Routine Care: The Giant Schnauzer is a smart dog with lots of energy, so keep her mind and body active, or she'll get bored.
+Routine Care: The Giant Schnauzer is a smart dog with lots of energy, so keep their mind and body active, or they'll get bored.
 That's when the naughty stuff starts.
-She has a high prey drive, so she needs to be leash walked and a fenced yard is a must.
-Naturally a bit wary, the Giant Schnauzer can be distrustful of strangers; bond her to children early to trigger protective behaviors.
+They have a high prey drive, so they need to be leash walked and a fenced yard is a must.
+Naturally a bit wary, the Giant Schnauzer can be distrustful of strangers; bond them to children early to trigger protective behaviors.

-Grooming: Brush her coat as needed, at least weekly.
+Grooming: Brush their coat as needed, at least weekly.
 Regular stripping or clipping is also required for her wiry double coat.

 Dental: Giant Schnauzers generally have good teeth, and you can keep them perfect by brushing them at least twice a week!

-Ear Care: Clean her ears weekly, even as a puppy.
+Ear Care: Clean their ears weekly, even as a puppy.
 Don’t worry—your veterinarian can show you how!

 The Giant Schnauzer is highly spirited, obedient, and courageous.
-With proper exercise and socialization she is a calm family companion.
+With proper exercise and socialization they are a calm family companion.

 • Energetic, active, and athletic